geraldzakwan/iykra-sentiment-analysis/README.md

 - Some hint to get you kicking:

-1. Take a look into `TfidfVectorizer` hyperparameters, what can you change to improve the speed?
+1. Take a look into `TfidfVectorizer` hyperparameters, what can you change/add to improve the speed?

 2. Explore other kind of text vectorizer such as: https://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html.